In this post: If you love modern French Country decor and romantic elegance, try complementing your unique style with a white Christmas tree.⇒

 From the minute I first set up this tree, I knew it would fit in seamlessly with my design sensibility.
 I also knew it deserved a place of honor in a light filled alcove at the front of the house.

 The first thing I noticed about this exquisite tree is that it didn’t need much to dress it up.
 With the branches fluffed I could appreciate its lovely shape and with pre-lit clear lights, it’s quite beautiful on its own.

 But, the whole reason I wanted a white tree was to work with my soft ‘go-to’ colors, so I enjoyed adding baubles in gold and silver, with pops of blush pink and rose gold.

 And if this ethereal combination wasn’t enchanting enough, when I went to the market for flowers I was delighted to find my beloved peonies!
 Yes, you read that right.
-Fresh gorgeous peonies in December!
+Fresh gorgeous peonies at this time of year!

 A magical pairing, indeed!

 The irony of this styling adventure is that I started out decorating a tree, but ultimately wound up decorating the room.

 As I had mentioned in previous posts, the bay window in the living room was just calling out for a tree.
 It was the perfect location with its alcove and view, but we had two large throne chairs inhabiting the spot.
 I moved them out and brought in the smaller French gilded dining chairs and it transformed the look of the entire room.

 I had already been thinking about updating the space, and this wonderful white Christmas tree wound up supplying the inspiration.
 It paved the way for me to see what direction I wanted to go in and I was ready to follow my muse.